joharog/TX_List/TCODE List.md

 SM30 : Maintenance view\
 SE71 : SAPscript\
 SE93 : Create/update transactions\
+SE91 : Create a class message (stored in T100)\
-/h   : Debug in some point
+/h   : Debug in some point\
-/nTX : Open TX a new windows
+/nTX : Open TX a new windows\